Databases

 • Flag cache entries are purged whenever a write to a flag or its variants occur or the TTL expires

-• Evaluation cache entries are purged after the TTL expires only
+• Cache entries are purged after the TTL expires only

 • A cache miss will fetch the item from the database and add the item to the cache for the next read